 How will the live-in carer support my loved one?

 In addition to helping with all your loved one’s personal care needs, a live-in carer can help stimulate memories.
 Reminiscence therapy is an important part of dementia care at home and the carer can help your loved one to create a scrapbook or memory box containing sentimental items and photographs.
 By getting to know all about their life, the carer will be able to chat about past times and things that are important to your loved one.

 An important part of companion care is to help the person who is living with dementia to orient themselves to time and place.
 By helping your loved one to attend appointments, remember important dates and reassuring them when they are worried, a live-in carer will make life generally pleasanter for them.

-Live-in carers can also enable your loved one to maintain social activities outside the home, help with entertaining friends and family who may visit, and will be there to have a chat at any time.
+Live-in carers can also assist your loved with getting out and about, or help with entertaining friends and family who may visit, and will be there to have a chat at any time.

 Because the carer is in the house 24/7 you will not have to worry that your parent may have an accident if they leave the gas on or decide to go out for a walk in the middle of the night.

 There are various domestic tasks that your loved one may no longer be able to cope with and a live-in carer will be able to carry out all the domestic tasks necessary for the smooth running of the home.
 Shopping and food preparation, laundry and housework can all be taken care of and your loved one will be able to help as much as they wish to.
 Because the carer will be selected with the care recipient’s needs in mind, if assistance is needed with something such as gardening or pet care, this will be taken into account when choosing the live-in carer.